WHAT IS CANCER GENETIC COUNSELING AND TESTING?

 WILL INSURANCE PAY FOR GENETIC TESTING?

 Your cancer genetic counselor can help determine if you are a good candidate for testing and if you meet your insurance criteria for testing.
 Typically, if you decide to pursue testing, your sample, personal and family history information, and insurance card(s) are sent to the testing laboratory in order for them to complete an insurance benefits investigation.
 The laboratory will then contact you to let you know your expected out of pocket cost and give you the opportunity to cancel testing for financial reasons.

 WILL GENETIC TESTING AFFECT MY INSURABILITY?

-The Genetic Information Nondiscrimination Act (GINA) of 2008 prohibits discrimination in health insurance coverage and employment based upon genetic information (with exception in companies with 15 or fewer employees).
+The Genetic Information Nondiscrimination Act (GINA) of 2008 prohibits discrimination in health insurance coverage and employment-based upon genetic information (with the exception in companies with 15 or fewer employees).
 Colorado State laws protect the privacy of genetic information and prohibit individuals from being denied health insurance, group disability insurance or long-term care insurance based on genetic information.
 No federal or state laws in Colorado have protections regarding life insurance.
 For more information, click here.